Get started with MUApply here

-The MU accountancy master’s program is unique among Missouri schools in emphasizing professional development and career services.
+The University of Missouri accountancy master’s program is unique among Missouri schools in emphasizing professional development and career services.
 If want to become a certified public accountant (CPA), or if you’re ready to move up a level or advance to a leadership role in your accounting career, this may be the degree for you.

 Official nameMaster of accountancy